GES

 Ambedkar's Three Warnings — The Closing Speech (25 November 1949)

-Dr. B.R.
-Ambedkar's closing speech on 25 November 1949, delivered on the eve of the Constitution's adoption, is considered one of the most important speeches in Indian democratic history and is frequently quoted by the Supreme Court.
-The speech contained three prophetic warnings.
-First Warning — Against "The Grammar of Anarchy": Ambedkar cautioned that with the Constitution, there was no justification for unconstitutional methods: "If we wish to maintain democracy not merely in form, but also in fact, what shall we do?
+Ambedkar's closing speech (25 November 1949) is one of the most quoted in SC judgments.
+UPSC Mains loves asking about the three warnings — know the quotes verbatim.
+First Warning — Against "The Grammar of Anarchy": "If we wish to maintain democracy not merely in form, but also in fact, what shall we do?
 The first thing in my judgment we must do is to hold fast to constitutional methods of achieving our social and economic objectives.
 It means we must abandon the bloody methods of revolution.
 It means that we must abandon the method of civil disobedience, non-cooperation and satyagraha."
-He acknowledged these methods were justified against a colonial government that gave no democratic channels, but argued they had no place in a constitutional democracy.
+Civil disobedience was justified against colonial rule, he said, but has no place in a democracy with constitutional channels.
 Second Warning — Against Hero-Worship: "There is nothing wrong in being grateful to great men who have rendered life-long services to the country.
 But there are limits to gratefulness. ...
 In politics, Bhakti or hero-worship is a sure road to degradation and to eventual dictatorship."
-He drew on John Stuart Mill's caution against "laying their liberties at the feet of even a great man."
+He invoked John Stuart Mill's caution against "laying their liberties at the feet of even a great man."
 Third Warning — Against Mere Political Democracy: "On the 26th of January 1950, we are going to enter into a life of contradictions.
 In politics we will have equality and in social and economic life we will have inequality. ...
 We must remove this contradiction at the earliest possible moment or else those who suffer from inequality will blow up the structure of political democracy which this Assembly has so laboriously built up."
-He urged making equality — not just political but social and economic — the reality of Indian life.
+All three warnings remain strikingly relevant today.

 B.N.
 Rau — The Unsung Architect